iBelal995/Belal-s-Project/README.md

 # TODL-Project
 ### Description :
-It's a well orgnized for user experiance a To Do List application on the Android Studio, it help to mange your daily tasks and let you modify changes easily such as adding, editing, and deleting task and much more Features applied!
+It's a well-organized To Do List application on the Android Studio that helps you manage your daily chores and lets you make changes simply, such as adding, editing, and removing tasks, among other things!

 ### ![Mask Group (1)](https://user-images.githubusercontent.com/91452283/139941414-6e3c6689-e7e5-4af3-a6ed-8d4ab972ad90.png)